 THE FREE TERRITORY OF TRIESTE UNDER THE PROTECTION OF THE ATLANTIC ALLIANCE

-The Free Territory of Trieste is an independent State (article 21 of the Treaty of Peace of 1947) and the United Nations Security Council is responsible to protect it under UNSC Resolution 16/1947, and to grant its neutrality and demilitarization under Annex VI of the Treaty of Peace.
+Indeed, under the 1947 Treaty of Peace, Trieste is an independent State (art.
+21) and the United Nations Security Council is responsible to protect it under its Resolution 16 of 1947, and this includes its neutrality and demilitarization (Annex VI of the Treaty).

-This was exactly the mandate they received from NATO, as early as Italian troops entered Trieste, and NATO itself, in February 1955, repeated it in a classified communication regarding the area of Trieste, to be included within the “areas under responsibility of the Atlantic Alliance” and that it was specifically to be considered a territory under the provisional “Italian administration”.
+This was exactly their duty, as NATO made evident as early as Italian troops entered Trieste: in February 1955, a classified communication includes the Trieste area among the “areas under responsibility of the Atlantic Alliance” because of the provisional “Italian administration”.

-Administration, again, does not not mean sovereignty.
-This is why, one year later, NATO explained to Italian authorities that the list of the Atlantic Alliance’s sites in Italy (ACP 104) could not include the Free Territory of Trieste and, instead, any direct mentioning of the “Territory of Trieste” and “Free Territory of Trieste” had to be removed by the lists of NATO sites.
+Indeed, administration does not not mean sovereignty.
+And this is also why, one year later, NATO explained to Italian authorities that they could not include the Free Territory of Trieste within the list of the Atlantic Alliance’s sites in Italy (ACP 104).
+From then on, the “Territory of Trieste” and “Free Territory of Trieste” cannot be include in the lists of NATO sites.

-Because the NATO should only grant the neutrality and independence of the State “Trieste free Territory” with its troops that, for practical matters, since the provisional Government was that of Italy, were granted by the Italian Armed Forces.
-NATO troops instead of the UN Blue Helmets, but for the same task.
+NATO’s only role is to grant the neutrality and independence of the Free State of Territory with its troops and, for practical matters, since Trieste’s provisional Government is that Italy, that duty falls on the Italian Armed Forces.
+NATO troops instead of the UN Blue Helmets, but with the same mission.

-Nothing has changes since that time.
-The Italian Armed Forces within the Free Territory of Trieste can remain here as NATO divisions and only to protect the temporary civil administration of the Italian Government, in recognition of the international rights of the Free Territory of Trieste and of its citizens.
+Nothing has changes ever since.
+Italian Armed Forces can stay in the Free Territory of Trieste, but only in a NATO role, and only to protect the temporary civil administration of the Italian Government, in recognition of the rights of the Free Territory of Trieste, of its international Free Port, and of its citizens.